-High internal stresses in plasma-deposited DLC can limit coating thickness to less than 10μ m [12,13] thus limiting practical applications, particularly in maintenance and overhaul of aircraft components.
-These drawbacks can be mitigated to a degree by tuning the coating deposition and hence film structure.
-PECVD is a flexible process allowing control over the composition of the DLC film, including the graphitic / diamond-like ratio, as well as the incorporation of hydrogen and other species.
-This can have a considerable effect on the levels of residual stress, as well as affecting the film properties such as hardness, elasticity, the final surface structure and chemistry, as well as the concentration of defects, and the ability of the film to bond to different materials [11,12].
+film, including the graphitic/diamond-like ratio, as well as the incorporation of hydrogen and other species.
+This can have a considerable effect on the levels of residual stress, as well as affecting the film properties such as hardness, elasticity, the final surface structure and chemistry, as well as the concentration of defects, and the ability of the film to bond to different materials [10, 11].
 Inevitably, there is a trade off, film flexibility and reduced stresses can be achieved, but often at the expense of coating hardness.
 In order to produce a thick coating with optimum wear properties, which can be applied to restore and rebuild aircraft components to factory specifications, a different approach is required.

-This paper demonstrates a new coating system, based on a layered structure of epoxy interlayer with DLC applied for the surface finish, which has great potential for restoring worn or damaged aircraft components in a more efficient manner, without the health and environmental concerns associated with chromium plating.
+This paper demonstrates a new coating system, based on a layered structure of epoxy interlayer with DLC applied for the surface finish, which has a great potential in restoring worn or damaged aircraft components in a more efficient manner, without the health and environmental concerns associated with chromium plating.